What causes the plague? Bubonic plague. Mechanisms of plague development

 • septic - 100%.

-With correct and early treatment, complications of plague during pregnancy can be prevented.
+With proper and early treatment, complications of plague during pregnancy can be prevented.
 In this case the choice of antibiotics is based on analysis side effects the most effective drugs:

-Experience has shown that a correctly prescribed aminoglycoside is the most effective and safe for both the mother and the fetus.
-It is recommended to use it for the treatment of children.
-Due to the relative safety, the possibility of intravenous and intramuscular injection gentamicin is the preferred antibiotic for the treatment of children and pregnant women.
+Experience has shown that a properly prescribed aminoglycoside is the most effective and safe for both the mother and the fetus.
+It is also recommended for use in the treatment of children.
+Due to the relative safety, the possibility of intravenous and intramuscular injection Gentamicin is the antibiotic of choice for treating children and pregnant women.

 Preventive therapy

-Individuals who have personal contact with patients with pneumonia or who are likely to have been exposed to fleas infected with Y. pestis, have had direct contact with body fluids or tissues of an infected mammal, or have been exposed during laboratory testing of infectious materials should receive antibacterial preventive therapy in case the contact took place in the previous 6 days.
+Persons who are in personal contact with persons with pneumonia, or persons who are likely to have been exposed to fleas infected with Y. pestis, have had direct contact with body fluids or tissues of an infected mammal, or have been exposed during laboratory testing of infectious materials, should undergo antibacterial preventive therapy in case the contact took place in the previous 6 days.
 Preferred antimicrobial agents for this purpose are tetracycline, chloramphenicol or one of the effective sulfonamides.

-Pre-exposure antibiotic administration may be indicated when people must be in plague-prone areas for short periods.
-This also applies to conditions where infection is difficult or impossible to prevent.
+Administration of an antibiotic before infection may be indicated in cases where people must remain in plague-prone areas for short periods.
+This also applies to being in an environment where infection is difficult or impossible to prevent.

-Hospital precautions include a quarantine regime for all people with plague.
+Precautionary measures for hospitals include a quarantine regime for all cases of plague.
 These include:

-Around the world, live attenuated and formalin-killed Y. pestis vaccines are available for use in various ways.
+Live attenuated and formalin-killed Y. pestis vaccines are available for use in different ways around the world.
 They are distinguished by their immunogenic and moderately high reactivity.
 It is important to know that they do not protect against primary pneumonia.
-In general, vaccination of communities against epizootic effects is not possible.
+In general, it is not possible to vaccinate communities against epizootic impacts.

-In addition, this measure is little used during outbreaks of human plague, as it takes a month or more to develop a protective immune response.
+Additionally, this measure is little used during human plague outbreaks because it takes a month or more for a protective immune response to develop.
 The vaccine is indicated for people in direct contact with the bacterium.
-These can be employees of research laboratories or people studying infected animal colonies.
+These may be employees of research laboratories or people studying infected animal colonies.

-Currently, the plague of carnivores is recorded among domestic, wild and industrial animals in all countries of the world.
-Economic damage is expressed in losses from culling and slaughter, a decrease in the volume and quality of fur, costs of preventive measures, and disruption of the technological process of growing.
+Currently, canine plague is recorded among domestic, wild and industrially bred animals in all countries of the world.
+Economic damage is expressed in losses from culling and slaughter, a decrease in the volume and quality of fur, the cost of carrying out preventive measures, and disruption of the technological process of growing.

-The disease is caused by a 115-160 nm RNA virus from the Paramyxoviridae family.
-It is susceptible to dogs, foxes, polar foxes, Ussuri raccoons, otters, jackals, hyenas and wolves.
-For different types In animals, the pathogenicity of the virus is different - from a latent asymptomatic course of the disease to an acute one with 100% mortality.
-Ferrets are most sensitive to it.
-The carnivorous plague virus is very virulent, but does not pose a danger to humans.
+The disease is caused by an RNA virus 115−160 nm in size from the Paramyxoviridae family.
+Dogs, foxes, arctic foxes, Ussuri raccoons, otters, jackals, hyenas and wolves are susceptible to it.
+For different types In animals, the pathogenicity of the virus varies - from a latent asymptomatic course of the disease to an acute one with 100% mortality.
+Ferrets are the most sensitive to it.
+The canine distemper virus is very virulent, but does not pose a danger to humans.

-Plague is now a disease whose symptoms are well understood.
-Its foci remained in the wild and conserved in the permanent habitats of rodents.
-Modern statistics are as follows: all over the world in one year, up to 3 thousand people come into contact with this disease, and about 200 of them die.
+Currently, the plague is a disease whose symptoms are well studied.
+Its foci remain in the wild and are preserved in permanent habitats of rodents.
+Modern statistics are as follows: throughout the world in one year, approximately 3 thousand people come into contact with this disease and about 200 of them die.
 Most cases occur in Central Asia and Africa.

-He who lived during the time of Emperor Trajan, referring to more ancient doctors (whose names have not reached us), described several cases of definitely bubonic plague in Libya, Syria and Egypt.
+Who lived during the time of Emperor Trajan, referring to more ancient doctors (whose names have not reached us), described several cases of the disease definitely with bubonic plague in Libya, Syria and Egypt.

-There is another passage in the Bible that is considered to be a record of another plague case.
-The Fourth Book of Kings (2 Kings) tells about the campaign of the Assyrian king Sinacherib, who decided to devastate Jerusalem.
-A huge army surrounded the city, but did not take it.
-And soon Sinacherib withdrew without a fight with the remnants of the army, in which the "Angel of the Lord" struck 185 thousand soldiers during the night (4 Kings).
+There is another passage in the Bible that is considered to be a record of another instance of the plague.
+The Fourth Book of Kings (2 Kings) tells the story of the campaign of the Assyrian king Sennacherib, who decided to devastate Jerusalem.
+A huge army surrounded the city, but did not take control of it.
+And soon Sennacherib withdrew without a fight with the remnants of the army, in which the “Angel of the Lord” struck 185 thousand soldiers overnight (2 Kings).

 The middle of the 17th century was marked by several major epidemics.
 In Russia, about 700 thousand people became victims of the epidemic of 1654-1655.
-The Great London Epidemic of 1664-1665 claimed the lives of nearly a quarter of the city's population.
+The Great London Epidemic of 1664-1665 killed almost a quarter of the city's population.

 Plague as a biological weapon

-The use of the plague pathogen as a biological weapon has deep historical roots.
-In particular, events in ancient China and medieval Europe showed the use of corpses of infected animals (horses and cows), human bodies by the Huns, Turks and Mongols to contaminate water sources and water supply systems.
-There is historical information about cases of ejection of infected material during the siege of some cities (Siege of Kaffa).
+The use of the plague agent as a biological weapon has deep historical roots.
+In particular, events in ancient China and medieval Europe showed the use of corpses of infected animals (horses and cows), human bodies Huns, Turks and Mongols to contaminate water sources and water supply systems.
+There are historical reports of cases of ejection of infected material during the siege of some cities (Siege of Kaffa).

-Annually, the number of people infected with plague is about 2.5 thousand people, and without a downward trend [ ] .
+Every year the number of people sick with the plague is about 2.5 thousand people, with no downward trend [ ] .

-According to available data, according to the World Health Organization, from 1989 to 2004, about forty thousand cases were recorded in 24 countries, and the mortality rate was about 7% of the number of cases.
-In a number of countries in Asia (Kazakhstan, China, Mongolia and Vietnam), Africa (Congo, Tanzania and Madagascar), the Western Hemisphere (USA, Peru), cases of human infection are recorded almost every year.
+According to available data, according to the World Health Organization, from 1989 to 2004, about forty thousand cases were recorded in 24 countries, with a mortality rate of about 7% of the number of cases.
+In a number of countries in Asia (Kazakhstan, China, Mongolia and Vietnam), Africa (Congo, Tanzania and Madagascar), and the Western Hemisphere (USA, Peru), cases of human infection are recorded almost every year.

-At the same time, over 20 thousand people are at risk of infection in Russia every year on the territory of natural foci (with a total area of more than 253 thousand km²).
-For Russia, the situation is complicated by the annual detection of new cases in the states adjacent to Russia (Kazakhstan, Mongolia, China), the import through transport and trade flows from the countries of Southeast Asia of a specific vector of plague - fleas Xenopsylla cheopis .
+At the same time, in Russia, over 20 thousand people are at risk of infection every year on the territory of natural foci (with a total area of more than 253 thousand km²).
+For Russia, the situation is complicated by the annual identification of new cases in states neighboring Russia (Kazakhstan, Mongolia, China), and the importation of a specific carrier of the plague - fleas - through transport and trade flows from the countries of Southeast Asia.
+Xenopsylla cheopis .

 From 2001 to 2006, 752 strains of the plague pathogen were recorded in Russia.
-V this moment the most active natural foci are located in the territories Astrakhan region, The Kabardino-Balkarian and Karachay-Cherkess republics, the republics of Altai, Dagestan, Kalmykia, Tyva.
-Of particular concern is the lack of systematic monitoring of the activity of foci located in the Ingush and Chechen Republics.
+IN this moment the most active natural foci are located in the territories Astrakhan region, Kabardino-Balkarian and Karachay-Cherkess republics, republics of Altai, Dagestan, Kalmykia, Tyva.
+Of particular concern is the lack of systematic monitoring of the activity of outbreaks located in the Ingush and Chechen Republics.

-In July 2016, a ten-year-old boy with bubonic plague was taken to the hospital in the Kosh-Agach district of the Altai Republic in Russia.
+In July 2016, in Russia, a ten-year-old boy with bubonic plague was taken to the hospital in the Kosh-Agach district of the Altai Republic.

-At the end of August 2014, there was another outbreak of plague in Madagascar, which by the end of November 2014 had claimed 40 lives out of 119 cases.
+At the end of August 2014, an outbreak of plague occurred again in Madagascar, which by the end of November 2014 had claimed 40 lives out of 119 cases.

-A new outbreak of plague occurred in Madagascar in the fall of 2017: as of early November, there were more than 2,000 cases of plague and 165 deaths.
+A new outbreak of plague occurred in Madagascar in the fall of 2017: as of early November, more than 2 thousand cases of plague and 165 deaths were reported.

 Forecast

-Under the conditions of modern therapy, the mortality rate in the bubonic form does not exceed 5-10%, but in other forms, the percentage of recovery is quite high if treatment is started early.
-In some cases, a transient septic form of the disease is possible, poorly amenable to intravital diagnosis and treatment ("fulminant form of plague").
+Under modern therapy, mortality in the bubonic form does not exceed 5-10%, but in other forms the recovery rate is quite high if treatment is started early.
+In some cases, a transient septic form of the disease is possible, which is poorly amenable to intravital diagnosis and treatment (“fulminant form of plague”).

 Infection

-The causative agent of the plague is resistant to low temperatures, remains well in sputum, but at a temperature of +55 ° C it dies within 10-15 minutes, and when boiled - almost instantly.
-The gate of infection is damaged skin (with a flea bite, as a rule, Xenopsylla cheopis), mucous membranes of the respiratory tract, digestive tract, conjunctiva.
+The causative agent of plague is resistant to low temperatures, preserves well in sputum, but at a temperature of +55 °C it dies within 10-15 minutes, and when boiled, almost instantly.
+The gateway of infection is damaged skin (with a flea bite, as a rule, Xenopsylla cheopis), mucous membranes of the respiratory tract, digestive tract, conjunctiva.

-According to the main carrier, natural foci of plague are subdivided into ground squirrels, marmots, sandbirds, voles, and pikas.
-In addition to wild rodents, the so-called synanthropic rodents (in particular, rats and mouse-like), as well as some wild animals (hares, foxes), which are the object of hunting, are sometimes included in the epizootic process.
+Based on the main carrier, natural plague foci are divided into ground squirrels, marmots, gerbils, voles and pikas.
+In addition to wild rodents, the epizootic process sometimes includes so-called synanthropic rodents (in particular, rats and mice), as well as some wild animals (hares, foxes) that are the object of hunting.
 Among domestic animals, camels suffer from the plague.

-In a natural focus, infection usually occurs through the bite of a flea that previously fed on a sick rodent.
+In a natural outbreak, infection usually occurs through the bite of a flea that previously fed on a sick rodent.
 The likelihood of infection increases significantly when synanthropic rodents are included in the epizootic.
-Infection also occurs when hunting rodents and their further processing.
-Mass diseases people arise when a sick camel is slaughtered, skinned, cut, processed.
-An infected person, in turn, is a potential source of plague, the transmission of the pathogen from which to another person or animal, depending on the form of the disease, can be carried out by airborne droplets, contact or transmission.
+Infection also occurs during hunting of rodents and their further processing.
+Mass diseases people arise when a sick camel is slaughtered, skinned, butchered, or processed.
+An infected person, in turn, is a potential source of plague, from which the pathogen can be transmitted to another person or animal, depending on the form of the disease, by airborne droplets, contact or transmission.

 Fleas are a specific carrier of the plague pathogen.
-This is due to the characteristics of the device digestive system fleas: in front of the stomach, the flea's esophagus forms a thickening - goiter.
-When an infected animal (rat) bites, the plague bacterium settles in the goiter of a flea and begins to multiply intensively, completely blocking it (the so-called "plague block").
-The blood cannot enter the stomach, so the flea regurgitates the blood along with the pathogen back into the wound.
-And since such a flea is constantly tormented by the feeling of hunger, it passes from the owner to the owner in the hope of getting its portion of blood and manages to infect a large number of people before dying (such fleas live no more than ten days, but experiments on rodents have shown that one flea can infect up to 11 hosts).
+This is due to the characteristics of the device digestive system fleas: just before the stomach, the flea's esophagus forms a thickening - a goiter.
+When an infected animal (rat) is bitten, the plague bacterium settles in the flea’s crop and begins to multiply intensively, completely clogging it (the so-called “plague block”).
+Blood cannot enter the stomach, so the flea regurgitates the blood along with the pathogen back into the wound.
+And since such a flea is constantly tormented by a feeling of hunger, it moves from owner to owner in the hope of getting its share of blood and manages to infect a large number of people before dying (such fleas live no more than ten days, but experiments on rodents have shown that one flea can infect up to 11 hosts).

-When a flea infected with plague bacteria bites a person at the site of the bite, a papule or pustule filled with hemorrhagic contents (skin form) may appear.
-Then the process spreads through the lymphatic vessels without the manifestation of lymphangitis.
-The multiplication of bacteria in the macrophages of the lymph nodes leads to their sharp increase, fusion and the formation of a conglomerate ("bubo").
-Further generalization of the infection, which is not strictly obligatory, especially in the conditions of modern antibacterial therapy, can lead to the development of a septic form, accompanied by damage to almost all internal organs.
-From an epidemiological point of view, it is important that plague bacteremia develops, as a result, a sick person himself becomes a source of infection by contact or transmission.
-However, the most important role is played by "screenings" of infection in lung tissue with the development of the pulmonary form of the disease.
-Since the development of plague pneumonia from person to person, the pulmonary form of the disease is already transmitted by airborne droplets - extremely dangerous, with a very rapid course.
+When a person is bitten by fleas infected with plague bacteria, a papule or pustule filled with hemorrhagic contents (skin form) may appear at the site of the bite.
+The process then spreads through the lymphatic vessels without the appearance of lymphangitis.
+The proliferation of bacteria in macrophages of the lymph nodes leads to their sharp increase, fusion and formation of a conglomerate (“bubo”).
+Further generalization of the infection, which is not strictly necessary, especially in modern conditions antibacterial therapy, can lead to the development of a septic form, accompanied by damage to almost all internal organs.
+From an epidemiological point of view, it is important that plague bacteremia develops, as a result of which a sick person himself becomes a source of infection through contact or transmission.
+However, the most important role is played by the “screening out” of infection in lung tissue with the development of the pulmonary form of the disease.
+From the moment plague pneumonia develops, the pulmonary form of the disease is already transmitted from person to person by airborne droplets - extremely dangerous, with a very rapid course.

 Symptoms

-The bubonic form of plague is characterized by the appearance of sharply painful conglomerates, most often inguinal lymph nodes on one side.
+The bubonic form of plague is characterized by the appearance of sharply painful conglomerates, most often in the inguinal lymph nodes on one side.
 The incubation period is 2-6 days (less often 1-12 days).
-Within a few days, the size of the conglomerate increases, the skin over it may become hyperemic.
-At the same time, there is an increase in other groups of lymph nodes - secondary buboes.
-The lymph nodes of the primary focus undergo softening, when they are punctured, purulent or hemorrhagic contents are obtained, microscopic analysis which detects a large number of gram-negative rods with bipolar staining.
-In the absence of antibiotic therapy, festering lymph nodes are opened.
-Then there is a gradual healing of the fistula.
-The severity of the patient's condition gradually increases by the 4-5th day, the temperature can be elevated, sometimes high fever appears immediately, but at first the condition of the patients often remains generally satisfactory.
-This explains the fact that a person who has fallen ill with the bubonic plague can fly from one part of the world to another, considering himself healthy.
+Over the course of several days, the size of the conglomerate increases, and the skin over it may become hyperemic.
+At the same time, an increase in other groups of lymph nodes appears - secondary buboes.
+The lymph nodes of the primary lesion undergo softening, and when punctured, purulent or hemorrhagic contents are obtained, microscopic analysis which reveals a large number of gram-negative rods with bipolar staining.
+In the absence of antibacterial therapy, festering lymph nodes are opened.
+Then gradual healing of the fistula occurs.
+The severity of the patients' condition gradually increases by the 4-5th day, the temperature may be elevated, sometimes a high fever immediately appears, but at first the condition of the patients often remains generally satisfactory.
+This explains the fact that a person sick with bubonic plague can fly from one part of the world to another, considering himself healthy.

 However, at any time, the bubonic form of plague can cause generalization of the process and turn into a secondary septic or secondary pulmonary form.
-In these cases, the patient's condition very quickly becomes extremely difficult.
+In these cases, the condition of the patients very quickly becomes extremely serious.
 Symptoms of intoxication increase by the hour.
-The temperature after severe chills rises to high febrile numbers.
-All signs of sepsis are noted: muscle pain, severe weakness, headache, dizziness, congestion of consciousness, up to its loss, sometimes agitation (the patient rushes about in bed), insomnia.
-With the development of pneumonia, cyanosis increases, a cough appears with the separation of foamy bloody sputum containing great amount sticks of plague.
+The temperature after severe chills rises to high febrile levels.
+All signs of sepsis are noted: muscle pain, severe weakness, headache, dizziness, congestion of consciousness, up to its loss, sometimes agitation (the patient tosses around in bed), insomnia.
+With the development of pneumonia, cyanosis increases, a cough appears with the release of foamy, bloody sputum containing great amount plague sticks.
 It is this sputum that becomes the source of infection from person to person with the development of the now primary pneumonic plague.

-Septic and pneumonic forms of plague proceed, like any severe sepsis, with manifestations of the syndrome of disseminated intravascular coagulation: minor hemorrhages on the skin may appear, bleeding from the gastrointestinal tract is possible (vomiting of bloody masses, melena), severe tachycardia, rapid and requiring correction ( dopamine) drop in blood pressure.
-Auscultatory - a picture of bilateral focal pneumonia.
+Septic and pneumonic forms of plague occur, like any severe sepsis, with manifestations of disseminated intravascular coagulation syndrome: minor hemorrhages may appear on the skin, bleeding from the gastrointestinal tract is possible (vomiting of bloody masses, melena), severe tachycardia, rapid and requiring correction ( dopamine) drop in blood pressure.
+Auscultation reveals a picture of bilateral focal pneumonia.

 Clinical picture

-Clinical picture primary septic or primary pulmonary form does not fundamentally differ from secondary forms, but the primary forms often have a shorter incubation period - up to several hours.
+Clinical picture primary septic or primary pulmonary form is not fundamentally different from secondary forms, but primary forms often have a shorter incubation period - up to several hours.

 Diagnosis

-The most important role in diagnosis in modern conditions is played by an epidemiological history.
-Arrival from zones endemic for the plague (Vietnam, Burma, Bolivia, Ecuador, Karakalpakia, etc.), or from the antiplague stations of a patient with the symptoms of a bubonic form described above or with signs of the most severe - with hemorrhages and bloody sputum - pneumonia with severe lymphadenopathy is for the doctor of first contact is a sufficiently serious argument for taking all measures to localize the alleged plague and its accurate diagnosis.
-It should be emphasized that in the conditions of modern drug prevention The likelihood of illness among personnel who have been in contact with a coughing plague patient for some time is very low.
-Currently, cases of primary pneumonic plague (that is, cases of infection from person to person) among medical staff not visible.
-Establishing an accurate diagnosis must be carried out using bacteriological studies.
-The material for them is punctate of a festering lymph node, sputum, patient's blood, discharge from fistulas and ulcers.
+The most important role in diagnosis in modern conditions is played by epidemiological anamnesis.
+Arrival from zones endemic for plague (Vietnam, Burma, Bolivia, Ecuador, Karakalpakstan, etc.), or from anti-plague stations of a patient with the signs of the bubonic form described above or with signs of the most severe - with hemorrhages and bloody sputum - pneumonia with severe lymphadenopathy is for doctor of first contact is a sufficiently serious argument for taking all measures to localize the suspected plague and accurately diagnose it.
+It should be especially emphasized that in the conditions of modern drug prevention the likelihood of illness among personnel who have been in contact with a coughing plague patient for some time is very low.
+Currently, cases of primary pneumonic plague (that is, cases of infection from person to person) among medical personnel not visible.
+An accurate diagnosis must be made using bacteriological studies.
+The material for them is the punctate of a suppurating lymph node, sputum, the patient’s blood, discharge from fistulas and ulcers.

-Laboratory diagnostics is carried out using a fluorescent specific antiserum, which stains smears of discharge of ulcers, punctate of lymph nodes, culture obtained on blood agar.
+Laboratory diagnosis is carried out using a fluorescent specific antiserum, which is used to stain smears of discharge from ulcers, punctate lymph nodes, and cultures obtained on blood agar.

 Treatment

-In the Middle Ages, the plague was practically not treated, actions were reduced mainly to cutting out or burning plague buboes.
-Nobody knew the real cause of the disease, so there was no idea how to treat it.
-Doctors tried the most bizarre remedies.
-The composition of one such drug included a mixture of 10-year old molasses, finely chopped snakes, wine and 60 other components.
-According to another method, the patient took turns sleeping on the left side, then on the right.
-Since the 13th century, attempts have been made to limit the plague epidemic with the help of quarantines.
+In the Middle Ages, the plague was practically not treated; actions were reduced mainly to cutting out or cauterizing the plague buboes.
+No one knew the real cause of the disease, so there was no idea how to treat it.
+Doctors tried to use the most bizarre means.
+One such drug included a mixture of 10-year-old molasses, finely chopped snakes, wine and 60 other ingredients.
+According to another method, the patient had to take turns sleeping on his left side, then on his right.
+Since the 13th century, attempts have been made to limit the plague epidemic through quarantines.

-The turning point in plague therapy was reached in 1947, when Soviet doctors were the first in the world to use streptomycin to treat plague in Manchuria.
+A turning point in plague treatment was reached in 1947, when Soviet doctors were the first in the world to use streptomycin to treat plague in Manchuria.
 As a result, all patients who were treated with streptomycin recovered, including a patient with pneumonic plague, who was already considered hopeless.

-Treatment of plague patients is currently carried out with antibiotics, sulfonamides and medicinal anti-plague serum.
-Prevention of possible foci of the disease consists in carrying out special quarantine measures in port cities, deraising all ships that go on international flights, creating special anti-plague institutions in the steppe areas where rodents are found, identifying plague epizootics among rodents and combating them.
+Treatment of plague patients is currently carried out using antibiotics, sulfonamides and medicinal anti-plague serum.
+Prevention of possible outbreaks of the disease consists of carrying out special quarantine measures in port cities, deratization of all ships that sail on international flights, creating special anti-plague institutions in steppe areas where rodents are found, identifying plague epizootics among rodents and combating them.

 Anti-plague sanitary measures in Russia

-If there is a suspicion of plague, the sanitary-epidemiological station of the district is immediately notified of this.
-The doctor who suspects the infection fills in the notification, and it is sent by chief physician institutions where such a patient is found.
+If plague is suspected, the sanitary and epidemiological station of the area is immediately notified.
+The doctor who suspects an infection fills out the notification and ensures its forwarding chief physician institutions where such a patient was found.

-The patient should be immediately hospitalized in the box of an infectious hospital.
-Doctor or paramedic medical institution upon detection of a sick person or suspected of having a plague disease, he is obliged to stop further admission of patients and prohibit entry and exit from the medical institution.
-Remaining in the office, the ward, the medical worker must inform the chief physician in a way available to him about the identification of the patient and demand anti-plague suits and disinfectants.
+The patient should be immediately hospitalized in the infectious diseases hospital.
+Doctor or paramedical worker medical institution If a patient is detected or suspected of having the plague, he is obliged to stop further admission of patients and prohibit entry and exit from the medical institution.
+While remaining in the office or ward, the medical worker must inform the chief physician in a way accessible to him about the identification of the patient and demand anti-plague suits and disinfectants.

-In cases of receiving a patient with lung damage, before putting on a full anti-plague suit, the medical worker must treat the mucous membranes of the eyes, mouth and nose with a streptomycin solution.
-In the absence of a cough, you can limit yourself to treating your hands with a disinfectant solution.
-After taking measures to separate the sick from the healthy in a medical institution or at home, a list of persons who had contact with the patient is drawn up, indicating the last name, first name, patronymic, age, place of work, profession, home address.
+In cases of receiving a patient with lung damage, before putting on a full anti-plague suit, the medical worker is obliged to treat the mucous membranes of the eyes, mouth and nose with streptomycin solution.
+If there is no cough, you can limit yourself to treating your hands with a disinfectant solution.
+After taking measures to separate the sick person from the healthy, a list of persons who had contact with the patient is compiled in a medical institution or at home, indicating the last name, first name, patronymic, age, place of work, profession, home address.

-Until the arrival of a consultant from the anti-plague institution, the health worker remains in the outbreak.
-The issue of his isolation is decided on a case-by-case basis.
-The consultant picks up the material for bacteriological research then you can start specific treatment patient with antibiotics.
+Until the consultant from the anti-plague institution arrives, the health worker remains in the outbreak.
+The issue of its isolation is decided in each specific case individually.
+The consultant takes the material for bacteriological research, after which you can start specific treatment patient on antibiotics.

-When a patient is identified on a train, plane, on a ship, at an airport, at a railway station, the actions of medical workers remain the same, although organizational measures will be different.
-It is important to emphasize that the isolation of a suspicious patient from others should begin immediately after identification.
+When identifying a patient on a train, plane, ship, airport, or railway station, the actions of medical workers remain the same, although the organizational measures will be different.
+It is important to emphasize that isolation of a suspicious patient from others should begin immediately after identification.

-However, in some situations, it may be more appropriate to carry out hospitalization (before establishing accurate diagnosis) in the institution where the patient is at the time of the assumption that he has the plague.
-Treatment activities inseparable from the prevention of infection of personnel, who must immediately put on 3-layer gauze masks, shoe covers, a 2-layer gauze scarf that completely covers the hair, and safety glasses to prevent sputum splashing on the mucous membrane of the eyes.
-According to the established in Russian Federation according to the rules, personnel must wear an anti-plague suit or apply anti-infective protection similar in properties special means...
-All personnel in contact with the patient remain for further assistance.
-A special medical post isolates the compartment where the patient and the staff attending him are located from contact with other people.
-The isolated compartment should include a toilet and treatment room...
-All personnel receive immediate antibiotic prophylactic treatment for the duration of their days in the isolation ward.
+However, in some situations it may be more appropriate to carry out hospitalization (before establishing accurate diagnosis) in the institution where the patient is at the time of the assumption that he has plague.
+Therapeutic measures are inseparable from the prevention of infection of personnel, who must immediately put on 3-layer gauze masks, shoe covers, a scarf made of 2 layers of gauze that completely covers the hair, and protective glasses to prevent splashes of sputum from entering the mucous membrane of the eyes.
+According to the Russian Federation rules, personnel must wear an anti-plague suit or use anti-infective protection with similar properties special means.
+All personnel who had contact with the patient remain to provide further assistance to him.
+A special medical post isolates the compartment where the patient and the personnel treating him are located from contact with other people.
+The isolated compartment must include a toilet and treatment room.
+All personnel immediately receive prophylactic antibiotic treatment, continuing throughout the days they spend in isolation.

-With a pulmonary, septic form, the development of hemorrhage, they immediately begin to stop the syndrome of disseminated intravascular coagulation: plasmapheresis is performed (intermittent plasmapheresis in plastic bags can be carried out on any centrifuge with special or air cooling with a capacity of its glasses of 0.5 liters or more) in the volume to be removed plasma 1-1.5 liters when replaced with the same amount of freshly frozen plasma.
-In the presence of hemorrhagic syndrome, daily injections of fresh frozen plasma should not be less than 2 liters.
-Before the relief of the most acute manifestations of sepsis, plasmapheresis is performed daily.
-The disappearance of signs of hemorrhagic syndrome, stabilization of blood pressure, usually with sepsis, are grounds for terminating plasmapheresis sessions.
+In case of pulmonary, septic form, development of hemorrhage, they immediately begin to relieve disseminated intravascular coagulation syndrome: plasmapheresis is performed (intermittent plasmapheresis in plastic bags can be carried out in any centrifuge with special or air cooling with a capacity of 0.5 l or more) in the volume removed plasma 1-1.5 liters when replaced with the same amount of fresh frozen plasma.
+In the presence of hemorrhagic syndrome, daily administration of fresh frozen plasma should not be less than 2 liters.
+Until the acute manifestations of sepsis are relieved, plasmapheresis is performed daily.
+The disappearance of signs of hemorrhagic syndrome and stabilization of blood pressure, usually in sepsis, are grounds for stopping plasmapheresis sessions.
 At the same time, the effect of plasmapheresis in the acute period of the disease is observed almost immediately, signs of intoxication decrease, the need for dopamine to stabilize blood pressure decreases, muscle pain subsides, and shortness of breath decreases.

-In a team of medical personnel providing treatment for a patient with pulmonary or septic form plague, there must be an intensive care specialist.
+In a team of medical personnel providing treatment to a patient with pulmonary or septic form plague, there must be an intensive care specialist.

 1. Disease Ontology release 2019-05-13 - 2019-05-13 - 2019.